huynhtamhao/coding-guide/docs/guide/be-report.md

 <img src="@assets/images/report_jaspersoft.png"/>

-- Outline: Liệt kê các thuôc tính đã sử dụng trong report
+- Outline: outline the structure of the report
-- Palette: liệt kê type design report
+- Palette: list of design type
-- Composite Elements: liệt kê Composite Element được thiết kế sẵn
+- Composite Elements: list of Composite Element pre-designed
-- Tab Design: layout report thiết kế
+- Tab Design: layout of report
 - Tab Source: source của report
-- Tab Preview: layout report khi được thực thi
+- Tab Preview: layout report when executed
-- Cấu trúc report
+- Structure report
-  - Title: nội dung hiển thị đầu tiên trong report và chỉ hiển thị ở page đầu tiên
+  - Title: display in the first report and only display on the first page
-  - Page Header: nội dung hiển thị ở header page ở tất cả các page
+  - Page Header: display at Page Header of every page
-  - Column Header: nội dung hiển thị đầu tiên ở mỗi page (page đầu tiên hiển thị sau title)
+  - Column Header: display first of every page (the first page displayed after the title)
-  - Detail: nội dung hiển thị dần qua các page
+  - Detail: displayed through the pages
-  - Column Footer: nội dung hiển thị cuối cùng ở mỗi page
+  - Column Footer: display end of every page
-  - Page Footer: nội dung chỉ hiển thị ở Footer page ở tất cả các page
+  - Page Footer: display at Page Footer of every page
-  - Last Page Footer: nội dung chỉ hiển thị ở Footer của page cuối cùng
+  - Last Page Footer: display at Page Footer of last page
-  - Summary: nội dung hiển thị cuối cùng trong report
+  - Summary: display at end report

 ## Some type design report